w01fdev/m00n/README.md

 ### terminal-based forensic utility

 The following has been implemented so far:
 * It searches the selected  path recursively for all or specific files and saves them in a csv file
+* archiving as <tar.gz>

 the main test is the use via a terminal. but m00n should also be usable as a module without any problems.